 Two Factor Authentication

-Enable Two Factor
+Require Two Factor Authentication

 Navigate to the Access Management -> Groups tab in the Administrators Sidebar and select Edit from the arrow menu for the group